The Serpent Is Rising

-The Serpent Is Rising is the third album by American band Styx, released in October 1973, three months after their previous album Styx II in July 1973.
+The Serpent Is Rising is the third studio album by the American rock band Styx, released in October 1973, three months after their previous album Styx II was released in July 1973.

 The album was reissued in 1980 with new artwork and a new title, Serpent.

 The album peaked at #192 on the Billboard 200, their second-lowest charting album, and as of 2007 had sold fewer than 100,000 copies worldwide.